 Photo courtesy: Charles de Mille-Isles.

 Bolete mushrooms are also called "cep" in the UK and France.
-They usually appear in groups, especially in the coniferous (spruce species) forest of temperate regions where they grow in symbiotically (ectomycorrhizal fungi).
-New fruit bodies harvested in the late summer and autumn.
+They normally appear in groups, especially in the temperate zone coniferous (spruce species) forest where they grow symbiotically (ectomycorrhizal fungi).
+New fruit bodies are harvested in the late summer and autumn.

-Several sub-species of bolete mushrooms found ubiquitously in the dense forests of Northern Hemisphere.
+Several sub-species of bolete mushrooms are found ubiquitously in the dense forests of the Northern Hemisphere.
 Boletus reticulates, also known as "summer cep" grows under deciduous, oak (Quercus) trees.
-It is distinguished from B. edulis by its large, dark chocolate, reticulate (hence the name) cap and absence of a white margin.
+It is distinguished from B. edulis by its large, dark chocolate, reticulate (hence the name) cap, and absence of a white margin.

-Boletus pinophilus (pine bolete or pine cep) grows mainly under pine, fir or spruce trees.
-They feature large, dry, reddish-brown cap measuring 4-10 cm tall by 3-8 cm wide.
+Boletus pinophilus (pine bolete or pine cep) grows mainly under pine, fir, or spruce trees.
+They feature large, dry, reddish-brown caps measuring 4-10 cm tall by 3-8 cm wide.

-Porcini (bolete) mushrooms are also a rich in dietary fiber and are low in both saturated and unsaturated fat.
-Dietary fiber helps stimulate digestion, and relieving constipation problems.
+Porcini (bolete) mushrooms are also rich in dietary fiber and are low in both saturated and unsaturated fat.
+Dietary fiber helps stimulate digestion and relieves constipation problems.

-Bolete mushroomss contain good amounts of easily digestible natural proteins.
+Bolete mushrooms contain good amounts of easily digestible natural proteins.

-Additionally, B. edulis carry several natural antioxidants such as vitamin C, ergothinene, flavonoids, and phenolic compounds.
+Additionally, B. edulis carries several natural antioxidants such as vitamin C, ergothioneine, flavonoids, and phenolic compounds.